angular/angular/src/cdk/layout/layout.md

 ### MediaMatcher
 `MediaMatcher` is a lower-level utility that wraps the native `matchMedia`.
-This service normalizes browser differences and serves as a convenient API that can be replaces with a fake in unit tests.
+This service normalizes browser differences and serves as a convenient API that can be replaced with a fake in unit tests.
 The `matchMedia` method can be used to get a native [`MediaQueryList`](https://developer.mozilla.org/en-US/docs/Web/API/MediaQueryList).